The-Plottwist/cpp-log/README.md

   * Second argument: Path or directory name.
   * Third argument: Console level.
 (The logging level that you want to print to the console.)
   * Fourth and last argument: File level.
 (The logging level that you want to write to the file.)
+    * The logging levels are {debug, info, error, warning, critical and disabled}
 ### Second, use that object to execute functions:
 Available logging functions are:
 ```c++